PruneJS/prunejs/README.md

 After not finding references to `AMDLoaderConfiguration` inside the main module, Prune.js will scan root folder's typical “index” files and will find your `index.html` It will look at all script tag contents and will extract any first object declaration that has a property named `AMDLoaderConfiguration`.

 All AMD references in main module and beyond will be filtered through `paths` and the root of the AMD namespace will be adjusted to stated `baseUrl`

+Prune.js will handle (detect and inline) dynamically-used resources if you provide hints to Prune.js what possible modules this dynamic resource may be.

+	// our optimizer actually finds unused code paths
+	// like these and removes them before minification.
+	// But, before that, Prune.js's AMD tree resolution tree
+	// will see these modules and will inline them. if (false) {
+		var we_may_need_this
+		we_may_need_this = require('deep/deeper/dynamic')
+		we_may_need_this = require('alt/tree/dynamic')
+	}

+	var prefix1 = 'deep/deeper/'
+	var prefix2 = 'alt/tree/'
+	var resource = 'dynamic'

+	// this require will work as expected at run-time, but
+	// will still benefit from inlined modules require(
+		[( flag ? prefix1 : prefix2 ) + resource ]
+		, function(dynamic){}
+	)

 ### Limitations